-Coordination with Course Assignments:
+Coordination with Course Assignments

 The conference is free and all events can be accessed quickly for participation.
 The overall conference theme and threads have a strong interdisciplinary and intersectional lens which likely overlap with much of your coursework.
 We encourage instructors to include the conference in spring syllabi and find ways to incorporate conference events into classroom discussions and assignments.

 - View and comment on 3 pre-recorded conference talks or poster presentations.
 Pre-recorded presentations will be available as a pre-conference activity beginning April 1, 2023.

 - Attend one synchronous plenary or keynote and connect the content to larger course themes.